loftuxab/alfresco-community-loftux/root/projects/installer/tomcat/README_osx.txt

 To enable image manipulation on a Linux platform, the ImageMagick package needs to be installed.
 On many Linux distributions it is already available.
 To check, try running the 'convert' command, which is part of ImageMagick and usually found in /usr/bin.
-To enable Alfresco to use 'convert', a symbolic link named 'imconvert' to it needs to be created somewhere on the path.
-For example, in '/usr/bin' use the command 'ln -s convert imconvert'.

 ================